rb28/R101_Exercises/R101_Workshop.md

   - have a good understanding of R data structures and datatypes.
   - be familiar with common base R functions.
   - be able to generate common data structures (vectors and dataframes).
-  - be able to select, slice and extract elements from common data structures.
+  - be able to perform vectorised operations on common data structures.
-  - be comfortable using common input and output functions
+  - be able to use common input and output functions

 ## R Workspace